gphat/treasurer/README.md

 * What was git SHA of the latest artifact?: `/1.0/project/n/latest`
 * Where is the previous artifact for HelloApp:master, in case I need to roll back?: `/1.0/projects/1/artifacts?offset=1`
 * What was the git SHA of the current build as of an arbitrary date in the past?: `/1.0/projects/1/artifacts?date=2014-04-01T20:17:35Z`
-* What git SHA was server dc01-prod-app-0001 running on an arbitrary date?
+* What git SHA was server dc01-prod-app-0001 running on an arbitrary date?: (TBD)

 # Examples